 - Setting Up Private Page or Post in Gutenberg

-Now, let’s start with the first method, which is using the classic editor.
+Now, let’s start with the first method, which uses the classic editor.

 1. Setting Up Private Page or Post in Classic Editor

-It is really simple to set up a private page or post in the classic editor, and you can do so in a matter of seconds.
+Setting up a private page or post in the classic editor is really simple, and you can do so in a matter of seconds.
 Simply switch the visibility of your page from “Public” to “Private” by clicking on the “Edit” or “Edit with Classic Editor” option, and then change it to “Private.”

 It might appear to be difficult, but it isn’t.
 Here’s a step-by-step guide on how to accomplish it.

 First of all, you’ve to go to “Post > All Posts” or “Page > All Pages” (depending upon what you need to make private).
 Here I need to make a page named “Thank You for Signing Up” to private, so I’ll go to “Pages > All Pages” and search for this page.

 Select the post you intended to make private and click on the “Edit” option that appears when you hover over it (or create a new one if you wish).